marvin-ng/Project-Landing-Page/README.md

 # Project-Landing-Page

 Common landing page I created from learnings from the odin project.
-From styles, flexbox, formats.
+From styles, flexbox, formats and more.